 A Place for Community - Creativity - Cultural Exchange

-Rhythmix Cultural Works (RCW) brings people of all ages together for high quality arts experiences in music, dance, theater, exhibits and arts education.
-RCW seeks to promote cultural awareness, encourage participation in the arts, support artists in the presentation of their work and be a resource for community gatherings and events.
+Rhythmix Cultural Works brings people of all ages together to experience and explore music, dance, visual art and educational opportunities.
+RCW seeks to promote cultural awareness, encourage participation in the arts, and support artists in the presentation of their work.

 Rhythmix Cultural Works (RCW) opened its doors in 2007.
 The 501(c) (3) was established in 1999 as the umbrella for RhythMix world music ensemble and RCW cultural exchange programs.
 From 1999-2002, RCW coordinated six successful cultural exchange trips to Cuba and Japan.
 During this same period, the RhythMix ensemble (now Maze Daiko) reached thousands of children through San Francisco Symphony Adventures in Music, Young Audiences and Bread & Roses programs.
 Inspired by these experiences, Artistic Director-Janet Koike, spent five years renovating an industrial space in Alameda to provide a home for RCW.